Fareshd049/balance-sheet-ml/README.txt

 balnce-sheet-ml/
 │
 ├── data/
-│   ├── raw/               # raw JSON filings (local only, .gitignore) │   ├── interim/           # intermediate cleaned files
-│   └── processed/         # final parquet/csv ready for ML
+│   ├── raw/               # raw JSON filings (local only, .gitignore) import it from the zip shared by Yousra │   ├── interim/           # intermediate cleaned files │   └── processed/         # final parquet/csv ready for ML │
-│